Online monotone density estimation and log-optimal calibration: Online monotone density estimation

-Although both procedures attain the $n^{1/3}$ rate for online monotone density estimation, their performance may be very different in finite samples.
-In particular, empirical results suggest that EA often achieves smaller regret in finite samples, reflecting better empirical adaptivity.
+Although both procedures achieve the same worst-case rate, their finite-sample behavior can differ substantially.
+In particular, our empirical results suggest that the EA procedure often attains smaller regret in practice, reflecting improved empirical adaptivity.